libvips/libvips/doc/Developer-checklist.md

 2. Check for interlaced (also called progressive) images.

-   These are the ones that appear at a low res first, then slowly fill in detail as they are downloaded.
+   These are the ones that appear in low detail first, then progressively sharpen as they are downloaded.

    The downside is that you don't get the final pixels until the whole image is in memory, which prevents any streaming processing and hugely increases